Goldstrand said, “That kid, Tony, is the most natural golf talent I have ever seen.

 Tony was in the front yard.
-I pulled up and Tony saw a white stranger and never looked up.
-I said, “Tony this is Joel Goldstrand, he was a PGA Pro.
+I pulled up and Tony noticed a white stranger and kept his eyes glued to the ground.
+I said, “Tony this is Mr. Goldstrand, he was a PGA Professional.
 I want you to hit a few shots for Mr. Goldstrand.”

 Tony looked up with a slight grin as I threw a big bucket of balls at his feet.
-Tony raked a ball close as I said, “Hit it at the tree.”
+Tony raked a ball close as I said, “Hit a few it at the tree Tony.”
 Tony never teed-up a ball; he just began hitting balls at the tree.
 His swing had perfect rhythm.
 A long full backswing with a matching follow through, his head stayed solid through impact.
-After about 10 shots, Joel said, “Tony can you hit a higher one?”
+After about 10 shots, Joel said, “Tony can you hit one a little higher?”

-Same swing, but the trajectory was about 20% higher, solid, directly at the old maple tree at the end of the range.
+Without a word and no noticeable change Tony repeated the swing.
+Same swing.
+Same solid sound at impact.
+The ball sailed directly at the old maple tree at the far end of the range, but with a trajectory was about 20% higher.
 With a motion of his left hand, Joel said, “Tony can you make the ball go to the left?”
-Again same swing, solid impact.
-The ball started at the tree then hooked about 15 yards to the left of the tree.
+Same solid sound at impact.
+The ball started at the maple then hooked about 15 yards to the left of the tree.
 “One more time Tony, only start it to the right and end up at the tree.”
 Perfection!